rtprincy/lk-stat-package/README.md

 - Time: Array of observation times.

 **Returns:**
-- theta: The Lafler-Kinman statistic for each trial period.
+- theta: The Laffler-Kinman statistic for each trial period.

 Feel free to contact the author for any questions or contributions!